Can I get hired with my online degree? Plus 5 other FAQs about online education

 Is staying motivated harder if I don’t have to attend on-campus classes?

 One concern with online learning is that it's perceived as sterile.
 You don't attend class at a set time, and you aren't face-to-face with other students or professors.
-Despite this, an online education can actually provide better accessibility and more ways to interact than traditional classes.
+However, this is just a misconception.
+Online learning is actually tied to better accessibility and more ways to connect and interact with your peers and professors.
 Professors hold "office hours" to answer students’ questions, lectures and notes are available 24/7 for review and clarification, and forums serve as a place for students to converse and learn together.